Read the Bridging the Gap report (pdf)

 While for years we have advocated for a rapid transition to renewable energy across the province, which must include a phase-out of coal-fired electricity, we recognize that such a transition has significant social implications for many people and communities in Saskatchewan.
 Indeed, at the outset of this project we realized that over time we’ve spent a lot of time talking about coal workers and about coal-producing communities, but that we had never taken the time to talk with coal workers or with folks in coal-producing communities.
-As such, we set out to Estevan and Coronach in the south of the province and had in-depth conversations with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.
+As such, we set out to Estevan and Coronach in the south of the province and held in-depth conversations and workshops with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.

-At the end of October the report authors – Rachel, Hayley & Justin – sat down for a conversation exploring some of the results, along with their assumptions going into the project and how what they’ve learned has started to re-shape how they view this challenge and the future of energy in the province.
+The report authors – Rachel, Hayley & Justin – sat down for a conversation exploring some of the results, along with their assumptions going into the project and how what they’ve learned has started to re-shape how they view this challenge and the future of energy in the province.
 You can listen to that conversation here:

-During the course of this work, a number of questions continually came up relating to the challenges of the transition we’re advocating for, as well as about potential solutions.
+During the course of our work, a number of questions continually came up relating to the challenges of the transition we’re advocating for, as well as about potential solutions.
 We’ve recorded a series of short videos with Mark, one of our team members, to try and address some of these questions.
 We acknowledge that we’re still learning and working through these problems, but we want to offer our perspectives when we can in the spirit of continuing to work towards constructive dialogue and solutions.
 These videos also offer a bit of a preview to Mark’s work; he’s preparing a report that will address the more technical aspects of a transition to renewable energy.

 The first video discusses why a phase-out of coal matters in Saskatchewan, and why the province matters in conversations about addressing climate change: